learning-software-engineering/learning-software-engineering.github.io/Topics/Machine_Learning/Understanding Machine Learning.md

 #### Reinforcement Learning

 Reinforement Learning involves tasks such that past actions may affect the future actions.
-Unlike supervised learning, it does not require predictor-target paired dataset rather, it requires a defined reward signal such that how performing a certain action could be beneficial over the others.
+Unlike supervised learning, it does not require predictor-target paired dataset, but rather it requires a defined reward signal such that how performing a certain action could be beneficial over the others.
 An example would be predicting the best move for the given chess board.

 Algorithms may include: Q-learning, Actor-Critic methods